-Even after enrichment steps—such as Ficoll, lysis, or microfluidics—significant numbers of red blood cells often remain and prohibit effective downstream analysis of circulating tumor cells (CTCs).
+Even after enrichment steps—such as Ficoll, lysis, or microfluidics—significant numbers of red blood cells (RBCs) often remain, which can prohibit effective downstream analysis of circulating tumor cells (CTCs).

 CTCs enable a powerful new opportunity for liquid biopsies to diagnose, phenotype, and manage cancer noninvasively.
-The extreme rarity of these cells make it challenging to isolate them from millions of neighboring leukocytes and billions of red blood cells (RBCs).
+The extreme rarity of these cells make it challenging for CTC isolation with millions of neighboring leukocytes and billions of red blood cells.

 When peripheral blood is harvested and cleaned up with a combination of density gradient and microfluidics, the sample may still contain over 90% RBCs.
 This is a problem.